Biden to survey wildfire damage, make case for spending plan | Politics

 - United States

-President Joe Biden will promote his administration's use of the Defence Production Act to aid in wildfire preparedness during a western swing in which he'll survey the wildfire damage in Idaho and California.
+President Joe Biden is promoting his administration's use of a wartime law to aid in wildfire preparedness Monday during a Western swing in which he's surveying damage in California and meeting with fire officials in Idaho.

-The administration activated the wartime provision in early August to boost the supply of fire hoses for the U.S. Forest Service, by helping to ease supply chain issues affecting the agency's primary firehose supplier.
-It marks the second use of the wartime law after the president used it to boost vaccine supplies, and the administration had not previously announced it publicly.
+The administration activated the Defense Production Act in early August to boost supplies from the U.S. Forest Service's primary firehose supplier.
+It marks the second use of the law, after the president used it to boost vaccine supplies, and the administration had not previously announced it.

-The use of the Defense Production Act helped an Oklahoma City nonprofit called NewView Oklahoma, which provides the bulk of the U.S. Forest Service's hoses, obtain needed supplies to produce and ship 415 miles of firehoses.
-Biden planned to showcase the move as part of broader remarks on the work his administration has done to address yet another devastating wildfire season across the western U.S.
+The use of the act helped an Oklahoma City nonprofit called NewView Oklahoma, which provides the bulk of the U.S. Forest Service's hoses, obtain needed supplies to produce and ship 415 miles of firehoses.
+Biden planned to showcase the move as part of his administration's efforts to address yet another devastating wildfire season across the Western U.S.

+The president flew first to Boise, where he was to meet with federal and state fire officials at the National Interagency Fire Center.
+Later he was to travel to Sacramento, California, to survey wildfire damage and deliver remarks about the federal response.

-In the two-day trip, which includes a stop in Colorado on Tuesday, Biden is looking to connect the dots for Americans between the increasing frequency of wildfires in the West — as well other extreme weather events around the country — and the need to invest billions in combating the climate crisis as well as in a vast expansion of the social safety net.
+In the two-day trip, which includes a stop in Colorado on Tuesday, Biden is looking to connect the dots for Americans between the increasing frequency of wildfires in the West — as well other extreme weather events around the country — and a need to invest billions in combating climate change as well as in a vast expansion of the social safety net.

+In deep-red Idaho, several opposing groups were leveraging Biden's trip as a way to show resistance to his administration.
+GOP gubernatorial candidates, an anti-vaccine organization and a far-right group were among those urging people to turn out against the president.

-His eleventh-hour pitch Monday in California comes the day before voters head to the polls to decide whether to recall Newsom and then replace him with Republican and talk-show host Larry Elder, who's seen as the leading GOP alternative to Newsom, or any of the dozens of other candidates on the ballot.
+Biden's eleventh-hour election pitch in California comes the day before voters head to the polls to decide whether to recall Newsom and then replace him with Republican talk-show host Larry Elder, who's seen as the leading GOP alternative, or with any of the dozens of other candidates on the ballot.

-The White House is trying to turn the corner after a difficult month consumed by a chaotic and violent withdrawal from Afghanistan and the surging delta variant upending what the president had hoped would mark a summer in which the nation was finally freed from the coronavirus.
+The White House is trying to turn the corner after a difficult month consumed by a chaotic and violent withdrawal from Afghanistan and the surging delta COVID-19 variant that have upended what the president had hoped would mark a summer in which the nation was finally freed from the coronavirus.

 "You're going to see — and I get it — a lot more direct attacks on me, not what I'm for," Biden told reporters on Saturday.
 "I'm a big boy.
 I've been doing this a long time."
-In addition to Republican opposition, Biden still needs to overcome the skepticism of two key centrist Democrats in the closely divided Senate.
-Sens.
-Joe Manchin of West Virginia and Krysten Sinema of Arizona have expressed concerns about the size of the $3.5 trillion spending package.
+In addition to Republican opposition in Congress, Biden needs to overcome the skepticism of two key centrist Democrats in the closely divided Senate.
+Joe Manchin of West Virginia and Kyrsten Sinema of Arizona have expressed concerns about the size of the $3.5 trillion spending package.

-The climate provisions in Biden's budget include tax incentives for clean energy and electric vehicles, investments to transition the economy away from fossil fuels and toward renewable sources such as wind and solar power, and the creation of a civilian climate corps.
+The climate provisions in Biden's plans include tax incentives for clean energy and electric vehicles, investments to transition the economy away from fossil fuels and toward renewable sources such as wind and solar power, and creation of a civilian climate corps.

-The president is scheduled to head to Denver on Tuesday to continue to plug his economic agenda.
+The president is scheduled to visit Denver on Tuesday to continue to plug his economic agenda.

 The stop in Idaho, a state he lost by more than 30 percentage points last year, will offer Biden a deep-red backdrop to argue that making investments to combat the climate crisis should be a priority across party lines.
 Idaho and California have seen wildfire season turn into a year-round scourge.